-Following up on the outcomes of the first tests, in the early spring of 2018 and following years, SJC members will receive an invitation to report their total volumes of (sustainable) received products over the previous calendar year before 1 May.
+SJC members will receive an invitation to report their total volumes of (sustainable) received products over the previous calendar year before 1st of April .
 This Monitoring Protocol will accompany the invitation to report.

-The yearly outcome of the measuring will be presented to the SJC members in the third quarter of every year.
+In April company visits will be performed.
+The yearly outcome of the measuring will be presented to the SJC members at the end of June d.

-d.
 Companies that are new members of the Sustainable Juice Covenant

-- The monitoring of annual progress under the Sustainable Juice Covenant relates to sourcing figures from the previous calendar year. - The sourcing volumes from the calendar year prior to the company's membership start date (date of signing of the Juice Covenant) will not be included in the Juice Covenant's final aggregate monitoring figures for that same year. - New members are, however, obliged to participate in a first year of monitoring as a 'trial run', an opportunity for new members to align with the Juice Covenant reporting requirements and the monitoring process without contributing to the total aggregate figures. - The sourcing volumes of new members will be included in the total aggregate monitoring figures when the sourcing volumes accord to a calendar year that is within the company's period of membership of the Sustainable Juice Covenant (i.e. after the date of signing of the Juice Covenant).
+- ➤ The monitoring of annual progress under the Sustainable Juice Covenant relates to sourcing figures from the previous calendar year. - The sourcing volumes from the calendar year prior to the company's membership start date (date of signing of the Juice Covenant) will not be included in the Juice Covenant's final aggregate monitoring figures for that same year. - New members are, however, obliged to participate in a first year of monitoring as a 'trial run', an opportunity for new members to align with the Juice Covenant reporting requirements and the monitoring process without contributing to the total aggregate figures. - ➤ The sourcing volumes of new members will be included in the total aggregate monitoring figures when the sourcing volumes accord to a calendar year that is within the company's period of membership of the Sustainable Juice Covenant (i.e., after the date of signing of the Juice Covenant).